carjed/doomsayer/README.md

 - `-v, --verbose` This enables verbose logging to the STDERR stream

-- `-h --help` Access a brief description of all available options and exit:
+- `-h --help` Access a brief description of all available options and exit

 ## Demonstration